 About Breakfast in America

-Gary Allman – I’m a Brit who rather unexpectedly ended up in Springfield, Missouri, in the American Midwest with my wonderful wife Ginger.
+I’m a Brit who rather unexpectedly ended up living in Springfield, Missouri, in the American Midwest with my wonderful wife Ginger.
 I have two grown sons in the UK, three step-children here in the US, two of whom have fled the nest.
-You can read a little bit more about how that all came about here.
+You can read a little bit more about how I ended up in the Midwest here.
 I should add that we share our home with three furry people, It used to be four furry people, but now alas we are down to just three (our cats).

 My photography – My earliest memory of photography is of being a child model for my uncle.
 He was a graphic designer and photographer.
 My interest in taking pictures began while we spent hours poring over his pictures, selecting suitable images for the brochures and corporate annual reports he produced for his clients.
 Early in my career, while working as a computer programmer, I also worked for a photo studio shooting weddings.
-I later moved on to work in the multimedia production industry where I became involved with video and audio production, graphic design, script writing and project management.
+I later moved on to work in multimedia production where I became involved with project management, video and audio production, graphic design, and script writing.

 Over time my work and home responsibilities increased and I moved into more senior management roles.
-I moved away from multimedia and into general production, principally in financial services.
+I moved away from multimedia and into general production management, principally in financial services.
 I spent more time managing and less time producing.
-I became more business oriented and my cameras, once always either in my briefcase or at my side, were left behind only to be brought out for vacations and photographing weddings and events for friends and family.
+I became more business oriented, and my cameras once always either in my briefcase or at my side, were left behind only to be brought out for vacations and occasionally photographing weddings and events for friends and family.

-In 2006 with my children away from home at University I suddenly found myself with some undisturbed time on my hands and I bought my first digital camera, taking up photography in earnest again.
-I started my first 365 Days project in 2007 – a project to take a self portrait every day for a year.
-The reflection on my life that the pictures provided was the catalyst for a series of life changes and upheavals that culminated in my emigration from the UK to America in 2008.
+In 2006 with the boys away at university I suddenly found myself with some undisturbed time on my hands and I bought my first digital camera.
+Early in 2007 I started my first Flickr 365 Days project (a challenge to take a self portrait every day for a year).
+The reflection on my life that the pictures I took provided was, in-part, the catalyst for a series of life changes and upheavals that culminated in my emigration from the UK to America in 2008.

 In 2011 I completed my second year of daily self portraits project, which can be seen here: 365 Days of 2011.

-My Pictures – I found myself changing some of my posts – editing my life – because I was concerned about what people might think.
-That’s silly.
-Of course I am not responsible for what you (or anyone else) thinks.
+My Pictures & Journal – I found myself changing some of my posts, editing my words and pictures; my life, because I was concerned about what people might think and say.
+That’s silly, I am not responsible for what you (or anyone else) thinks.
 That is your concern, not mine.
-If you don’t like what you see, what I have done, or write, that is fine.
+If you don’t like what you see, what I have done, taken pictures of, or write, that is fine.
 We are allowed to have different opinions and aesthetics.
 The world would be a very boring place if we didn’t.

 Contact Gary Allman